ScheduleOpt/benchmarks/instances/manufacturing/jobshop-and-variants/README.md

 <br>

 ***Various places report that "Henning A (2002).
 Praktische Job-Shop Scheduling-Probleme.
 Ph.D. thesis, Friedrich-Schiller-Universität Jena, Jena, Germany" as having found a solution of 665 for abz8, but the original document says their solution is 667 and 665 is a "solution from the literature".
-We believe it is just a typing mistake and they meant 667.
+We believe it is just a typing mistake in the sources they used.
 In any case OptalCP proves a lower bound of 667.***

 ### Applegate and Cook (1991)